Information about the

 Perspective:

 The atlas and the attached vocabulary are constantly extended and reviewed, this includes new images and texts/text additions/corrections/updates.
-It is planned to label all images in detail and to provide a virtually complete atlas of human and mammalian ultrastructure including all kinds of cells, organs and structures as an international reference base in English and German perhaps in other languages as well.
+It is planned to label all images in detail and to provide a virtually complete atlas of human and mammalian ultrastructure including all kinds of cells, organs and structures as an international reference base in English and German.
 All items, topics and structures shall be explained according to actual knowledge and shall be demonstrated by a variety of different splendid high-resolution original images.

 References: